District Policy

 3.1.5.1.
 A student seeking enrollment in the District while living with an adult (not their parent or legal guardian) whose parents, either of which, are residents of the State of Utah must obtain a Washington County School District Certificate of Designation of Responsible Adult prior to enrollment.
 The proposed designated responsible adult must be a resident of the District.

 3.1.5.2.
-The student must attend the school in the attendance area of the designated responsible adult.
+The student must attend the boundary school of the designated responsible adult.

 3.1.6.1.
 Variances under this section are generally considered only when the health, safety, and welfare of the student are at issue.